Hyperbolic models for CAT(0) spaces: The diameter dichotomy

 In particular, if no $X_L$ is unbounded, then every $X_L$ has diameter at most 4.
-When $X$ is proper (but does not necessarily have the geodesic extension property) we can strengthen the previous statement with Corollary~\ref{cor:diameter_2} below.
+When $X$ is proper we can strengthen the previous statement with Corollary~\ref{cor:diameter_2} below.
 This does not obsolete Proposition~\ref{prop:uniform_diameter}, though.
 For one thing, its proof is elementary and entirely self-contained.
 For another, Corollary~\ref{cor:diameter_2} does not say anything about the diameters of the bounded $X_L$ in the case where some $X_{L'}$ is unbounded.